reactiflux/reactiflux.com/src/md-pages/promotion.md

 ## [#job-board](https://discord.gg/R942bNb)

 Our job board is our most strictly moderated channel.
-Please only post at most once a week (there's some wiggle room on posting multiple positions, but please don't dump multiple postings).
 Posts should follow the rules and recommendataions in the channel description so they can be properly displayed and searched on our [jobs page](/jobs/).
+Please post at most once a week.
+There's some wiggle room when posting multiple positions, but please don't flood the channel.

+Posts must start with `[FORHIRE]` or `[HIRING]`.
+Lead with the location of the position and include LOCAL, REMOTE, INTERN, VISA, etc. and keep the message reasonably formatted & a reasonable length.
+Provide a means for applicants to contact you.

+Jobs are full-time salaried positions, or part- or full-time contract roles.
+We don't allow small gigs "pay for help" schemes, equity-only compensation, [spec work](https://www.nospec.com/), or other types of uncompensated labor.
+We do not have a channel for finding project collaborators.

+### Surveys

+Reactiflux only allows surveys from private organizations if they're shared by an active member of the community.
+Surveys may be posted if the results will be public or used for academic purposes, and should only be shared once.
+Fair warning: most surveys get relatively low uptake, they just aren't of interest to many in the community.

 ### Self promotion vs advertising